-After the bunches have been picked, the stems of the fruiting plants should be cut back to about 3-feet from the ground in order to stimulate the growth of the banana sucker which is going to be retained for the follow-on crop.
+After the bunches have been picked, the stems of the fruiting plants should be cut back to about 3-feet from the ground in order to stimulate the growth of the banana pups, which are going to be retained for the follow-on crop.

 After about 4-6 weeks, the old stems should be cut to about 6-inches above the ground.
 In this way, and by regular feeding and watering, you should have a steady supply of fruit for many years.